zhigangluo/tensorflow-upstream/README.md

   <img src="https://www.tensorflow.org/images/tf_logo_transp.png"><br><br>
 </div>

+## Tensorflow ROCm port

+This project is based on TensorFlow 1.3.0.
+It has been verified to work with the latest ROCm1.7.1 release.
+Please follow the instructions [here](https://github.com/RadeonOpenCompute/ROCm-docker/blob/master/quick-start.md) to set up your ROCm stack.

+A docker cotainer: **rocm/tensorflow:rocm1.7.1(https://hub.docker.com/r/rocm/tensorflow/)** is readily available to be used.

+For details on Tensorflow ROCm port, please take a look at the [ROCm-specific README file](README.ROCm.md).

 -----------------

 | **`Linux CPU`** | **`Linux GPU`** | **`Mac OS CPU`** | **`Windows CPU`** | **`Android`** |